The Gulf of Sidra Incident - 1989 air battle near Tobruk

 .

-At almost 12:01 the lead Tomcat RIO said that "Bogeys have jinked back at me again for the fifth time.
+At almost 12:01 the lead Tomcat RIO said "Bogeys have jinked back at me again for the fifth time.
 They're on my nose now, inside of 20 miles", followed shortly by "Master arm on" as he ordered arming of the weapons.
-At a range of 14 nm the RIO of the lead F-14A fired the first AIM-7M Sparrow; he surprised his pilot, who did not expect to see a missile accelerate away from his Tomcat.
+At a range of 14 nm, the RIO of the lead F-14A fired the first AIM-7M Sparrow; he surprised his pilot, who did not expect to see a missile accelerate away from his Tomcat.
 The RIO reported "Fox 1.
 Fox 1."
 The Sparrow failed to track because of a wrong switch-setting.
-At 10 nm, he launched a second Sparrow missile, but it also failed to track its target.
+At 10 nm, he launched a second Sparrow missile, but it failed as well.

 The Tomcats proceeded north to return to the carrier group.
 The Libyan pilots were both seen to successfully eject and parachute into the sea, but the Libyan Air Force was unable to recover them.